All Episodes

 I set my tax dollars up there.

-So the Obama's gonna be sending out my money, I'd like it back.
+So if Obama's going to be sending out my money, I'd like it back.

-Now, I don't agree with the stimulus package, and I don't want to be hypocritical, but if he's gonna be doling out money, you know, I I want my money back.
+Now, I don't agree with the stimulus package, and I don't want to be hypocritical, but if he's going to be doling out money, you know, I want my money back.

-Some folks say that, others say on principle it's dirty money that you shouldn't accept.
+Others say on principle, it's dirty money that you shouldn't accept.

-But Chris Wallace asked, and I hope he didn't think this was biased.
+But Chris Wallace asked, and I hope you didn't think this was biased.

 Chris Wallace asked Charlie Christ, if you had been in the Senate, would you have voted for it?